chef-training/test_driven_cookbook_development/README.md

 This content assumes that the learner is able to run Test Kitchen on their workstation.

 ## Outline

+This is the current proposed outline.
+This may not be inline with the current agenda or with the slides as this outline will change as new requirements surface.

 ### 01 - Building Cookbooks with Tests